Toronto Team

 I received my Ph.D. in Counseling Psychology from Cleveland State University, Ohio, USA and my master’s degree in Applied Psychology from University of Mumbai, India.
 I am a licensed psychologist in Florida (active) and Iowa (inactive), USA.
 Over the past decade, I have provided clinical services in hospitals, community mental health centers, and university and college counseling centers in USA and India, including University of Florida’s counseling and wellness center, University of Iowa’s counseling service, University of Texas at Dallas student counseling center, University of Akron’s counseling and testing center, Ohio Guidestone behavioral health agency, University Hospitals Child & Adolescent Psychiatric Unit, Samarpan – Centre for Autism Spectrum Disorders, New Horizons Child Development Centre, and Disha Child, Adolescent and Adult Counseling Center.

 I have experience providing individual and group supervision to masters and doctoral students providing psychotherapy.
 Recently, I taught a Counseling Theories and Applications course in the master’s graduate program at University of Florida.
 I am a member of the editorial board for The Counseling Psychologist journal, and a member of the Ontario Psychological Association and Canadian Psychological Association.
-I am registered as a psychologist with the College of Psychologists of Ontario.
+I am registered as a psychologist with the College of Psychologists and Behaviour Analysts of Ontario.

 Publications: